AveryKing/linkedin-clone/README.md

 ---
 Features
 ---
-include authentication (via email, Google, or GitHub) as well as a real-time post feed.
-The project uses Redux for state management and vanilla CSS for styling.
+- Registration/login via email, Google, or GitHub
+- Real-time post feed
+- State management using Redux
+- Styling wit vanilla CSS

 [Click here to view a live demo](https://linkedin-clone-fawn.vercel.app/)

+---
-# Project Setup
+Project Setup
+---
 Want to use my project?
 - Clone this repository
 - Modify ``lib/firebase.js`` to include the configuration details for your Firebase project